tiagoprn/devops/systemd/README.md

 # Pre-Conditions

+- Enable the loginctl user lingering functionality.
+It causes a separate service manager for the respective user being started at boot, so your user-defined units in `~/.config/systemd/user` will be picked up and processed at boot and shutdown times according to your service configuration.
+E.g.:

+    $ loginctl enable-linger tiago

-The unit/timer files must be at: `~/.config/systemd/user` (the script `setup-user-systemd.sh` already did that to you)
+- The unit/timer files must be at: `~/.config/systemd/user` (the script `setup-user-systemd.sh` already did that to you)

 # How to enable the timers: